SignalK/signalk.github.io/usingSignalK.md

     }
 }
 ```
-The message is UTF-8 ASCII text, and always starts with the {"vessels":{ string.
-Below this is a list of vessels, identified by their mmsi number or a generated unique id.
+The message is UTF-8 ASCII text, and the top-level attribute(key) is always "vessels".
+Below this level is a list of vessels, identified by their mmsi number or a generated unique id.
 There may be many vessels, if data has been received from AIS or other sources.
-The format of each vessel's data is the same.
+The format for each vessel's data uses the same standard Signal K structure, but may not have the same content, eg you wont have as much data about other vessels as you have about your own.

+The values are always SI units, and always the same units for the same key. eg 'speedOverGround' is always meters per second, never knots, km/hr, or miles/hr.
+This means you never have to send 'units' with data, the units are specific for a key, and defined in the data schema.

+The ordering of keys is also not important, they can occur in any order.
+In this area Signal K follows normal JSON standards.

 The full format is useful for backups, and for populating a secondary device, or just updating all data, a kind of 'this is the current state' message.

 However sending the full data model will be wasteful of bandwidth and CPU, when the majority of data does not change often.
 So we want to be able to send parts of the model (eg parts of the hierarchical tree).